DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 #### Testing your configuration with defguard client

-Defguard is the only (known to us) WireGuard client, that enables to choose during connetion if you would like to **route all your traffic through the VPN.** Just (before connecting) choose the option: **Allow all traffic** and click connect!
+Defguard is the only (known to us) WireGuard client that during connection provides a choice to **route all your traffic through the VPN.** Just (before connecting) choose the option: **Allow all traffic** and click connect!

 <figure><img src="../../.gitbook/assets/SCR-20240118-smil.png" alt=""><figcaption><p>Choosing to forward all traffic through VPN</p></figcaption></figure>

-This is very usefull, since some of the times you just want to be connected to your VPN to have the server/vpn networks accessible, and sometimes (like in the scenarious mentioned before) you want to hide and encrypt your traffic.
+This is very usefull, since some of the times you just want to be connected to your VPN to have the server/VPN networks accessible, and sometimes (like in the scenarious mentioned before) you want to hide and encrypt your traffic.

 In order to check if everything works, let's visit a website [https://ifconfig.co](https://ifconfig.co) - that will show our public IP.
 If everything went smootly, you should see **your VPN server public IP** (which in our example is: _185.33.37.51_):